Materials-Consortia/OPTIMADE/optimade.rst

 Base URL
 --------

-Each database provider will publish a base URL that serves the API.
+Each database provider will publish one or more base URL that serves the API.
 An example could be: http://example.com/optimade/.
 Every URL component that follows the base URL MUST behave as standardized in this API specification.